-21. Apply for an injunction
+18. Apply for an injunction

-An injunction is a Court Order which either prevents you from doing something or orders you to do something.
-If the terms of an injunction are broken this may be contempt of Court which can be punished by a fine or a prison sentence.
+An injunction is a court order which either prevents you from doing something or orders you to do something.
+If the terms of an injunction are broken this may be contempt of court which can be punished by a fine or a prison sentence.

-22. Demote your tenancy
+19. Demote your tenancy

-If you have a fixed-term tenancy, under the Anti-Social Behaviour Act 2003 we have the right to apply to the County Court for a Demotion Order if you or someone living with you or visiting your home has been acting or threatening to act in an anti-social manner.
-This would end your secure fixed-term tenancy and replace it with a less secure type of tenancy which we could end more easily if the anti-social behaviour continued.
-If your tenancy is demoted you will lose a number of the rights which you enjoyed as a fixed-term secure tenant, including the right to buy your home and the right to exchange.
-Before a demoted tenancy comes to an end, the Council will write to you to explain that when the tenancy comes to an end, it will transfer to a secure fixed-term tenancy.
-The written notice will set out the length of the tenancy.
-If you breach your Demoted tenancy, legal action may be taken to end the tenancy and evict you from the property.
+If you have a secure tenancy, under the Anti-Social Behaviour Act 2003 we have the right to apply to the county court for a demotion order if you or someone living with you or visiting your home has been acting or threatening to act in an anti-social manner.
+This would end your secure tenancy and replace it with a less secure type of tenancy which we could end more easily if the anti-social behaviour continued.
+If your tenancy is demoted you will lose a number of the rights which you enjoyed as a secure tenant, including the right to buy your home and the right to exchange.

-23. Apply for an Anti-Social Behaviour Order (ASBO)
+20. Apply for an Anti-Social Behaviour Order (ASBO)

-This allows a local authority and the police to apply to the Magistrates' Court for an order to prevent the anti-social behaviour of anyone aged ten or older.
+This allows a local authority and the police to apply to the magistrates' court for an order to prevent the anti-social behaviour of anyone aged ten or older.
 The subject of an ASBO must have behaved in a way likely to have caused harassment, alarm or distress to at least one person outside their own household.
 When an ASBO is made, it can require the perpetrator to stop behaving in an anti-social way and/or exclude them from a certain area.
 An order lasts for at least two years and a prison sentence of up to five years may be given if it is broken.

-24. Draw up an Acceptable Behaviour Contract (ABC) or Parenting Contract (PC)
+21. Draw up an Acceptable Behaviour Contract (ABC) or Parenting Contract (PC)

-An Acceptable Behaviour Contract or Parenting Contract can be used to tackle anti-social behaviour.
+An Acceptable Behaviour Contract or Parenting Contract can be used to tackle anti social behaviour.
 An ABC or PC is usually an individual written agreement between an individual, the police and the local housing department.
 If a child is under ten years a parental responsibility contract may be entered into with the parent or guardian on their child's behalf.
-An ABC requires an individual not to continue with certain acts that are anti-social.
+An ABC requires an individual not to continue with certain acts that are antisocial.

-25. Carry out work or take action and charge you for it
+22. Carry out work or take action and charge you for it

 If you fail to do something which is your responsibility under the terms of this agreement, we may arrange for it to be done and then charge you for it.
-We will also seek to recover from you the cost of any action which we take against you through the Court for any breaches of this agreement.
+We will also seek to recover from you the cost of any action which we take against you through the court for any breaches of this agreement.

-26. Dispose of your belongings
+23. Dispose of your belongings